-The solicitation and resulting contract must include a clean and accurate description of the technical requirements for the goods or services to be acquired and will provide for full and open competition.
+The solicitation and resulting contract must include a clear, accurate, and complete description of the technical requirements for the goods or services to be acquired and will provide for full and open competition.
 In order to ensure objective performance and eliminate unfair competitive advantage, firms that develop or draft specifications, requirements, statements of work, or request for bids or requests for proposals must be excluded from competing for such procurements.